 - memory loss

-- insulin resistance [ii]
+- insulin resistance2Partial sleep deprivation and insulin resistance

 - decreased immune function